Node Multiway Cut and Subset Feedback Vertex Set on Graphs of Bounded Mim-width: A Meta-Algorithm for Subset Feedback Vertex Set

 Now we are ready to give the notion of equivalence between partial solutions.
 We say that two partial solutions $X,W$ associated with $i$ are $i$-equivalent, denoted by $X\sim_i W$, if $\cc(X,i)=\cc(W,i)$.
 Our next result is the most crucial step.
 As already explained, our task is to show equivalence between partial solutions under any complement solution with respect to $S$-forests.
+Figure~\ref{fig:equivalent} gives an example of two $i$-equivalent partial solutions.